duckduckgo/duckduckgo-documentation/duckduckhack/instant-answer-display/display_reference.md

 - ### `onShow` *function*

-	This event occurs when a Spice tab initially opens.
+	This event occurs when an Instant Answer tab initially opens.

 - ### `onHide` *function*

-	This event occurs when a Spice tab is closed i.e. when another tab is selected.
+	This event occurs when a Instant Answer tab is closed i.e. when another tab is selected.